windmill-labs/windmilldocs/docs/benchmark.md

 AWS Lambda:     1729 1947  76.5   1954    2152
 ```

 Even for heavier workloads, Windmill still win.
-(The AWS Memory was 2048 which
+(The AWS Lambda Memory was
-is exactly the configuration of the default worker of Windmill)
+2048MB which is exactly the configuration of the default worker of Windmill).

+Caveat: We have limited number of workers compared to AWS Lambda and if your
+goal is to achieve parrallelism > 100 workers, then at the moment you will get
+better results with Lambda.
+We will scale to thousands of workers very soon so
+it should not be an easy.